-Enter the agency name conducting New Entrant activities, if other than the Lead MCSAP Agency: Maryland State Police - Commercial Vehicle Enforcement Division have effective safety management programs.
+Enter the agency name conducting New Entrant activities, if other than the Lead MCSAP Agency: Maryland State Police - Commercial Vehicle Enforcement Division

 Please complete the information below by entering data from the NEWS Dashboard regarding Safety Audits in your State.
-Data Source: New Entrant website Date information retrieved from NEWS Dashboard to complete eCVSP 07/22/2022 Total Number of New Entrant Carriers in NEWS (Unassigned and Assigned) 3038 Current Number of Past Dues 610
+Data Source: New Entrant website (NEWS) Date information retrieved from NEWS Dashboard to complete eCVSP 10/13/2023 Total Number of New Entrant Carriers in NEWS (Unassigned and Assigned) Current Number of Past Dues 512

 Program Goal: Reduce the number and severity of crashes, injuries, and fatalities involving commercial motor vehicles by reviewing interstate new entrant carriers.
-At the State's discretion, intrastate motor carriers are reviewed to ensure they
+At the State's discretion, intrastate motor carriers are reviewed to ensure they have effective safety management programs.